TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-03-12-devcontainers.md

 categories: [devops, vscode]
 excerpt: "How to use devcontainers in vscode to make your development environment repeatable and contained"
 main-image: /assets/img/2023-03-12-devcontainers-00.webp
+main-image-alt: "Screenshot of vscode with a devcontainer active"
 ---

 ![Screenshot of vscode with a devcontainer active]({{ page.main-image }})